• Skip to main content

 December Picture Books

 Winter is Here by Keven Henkes.
-Henkes has spring and fall picture books in this series and I'm willing to bet money that a summer book is on the way!
 Henkes ingeniously introduces language concepts while still writing an engaging text that will take preschoolers on a journey through the marvelous experiences that winter has to offer.

 Small Walt by Elizabeth Verdick.
-As the snow falls, the workmen reject the smallest snowplow, sure he can never handle the severe winter weather bearing down on the city.
-But then driver Gus volunteers to drive the lovable Walt and together they tackle the blizzard in an effort to prove the naysayers wrong.
+As the snow falls, the workmen reject the smallest snowplow, certain that he can't handle the severe winter weather bearing down on the city.
+But then driver Gus volunteers to drive the lovable Walt, and together they tackle the blizzard in an effort to prove the naysayers wrong.
 Wonderfully winter-y and feel-good-y.
 (That's a word, right?)

 Winter Dance by Marian Dane Bauer.
-Bauer's pleasing text reads like free verse as a fox experiences the snowfall.
-He asks the other animals what he should do to get ready for the winter.
+Bauer's pleasing text about a fox experiencing snowfall reads like free verse.
+The fox asks the other animals what he should do to get ready for the winter.
 Each creature has its own opinion, but nothing is right for the fox.
 He can't fly like the birds, or create a chrysalis like the caterpillar.
 But then he meets another fox who gives him just the right advice and the dance begins.
 Marvelous.

 Mika: The Bear Who Didn't Want to Sleep by Erik Kriek.
 Don't you love the retro look of this book?
 This Dutch import is simply wonderful.
 Mika doesn't want to hibernate!
 The young bear wants to stay awake and see the Northern Lights.
 Sneaking out at night he asks the other animals where he can find the lights.
 Finally, with the help of the Old Owl, he reaches his goals and basks in the colorful glow, just in time for his parents to find him.